What Winter Does to Your Roof, Windows, and Gutters

 If you’re worried about deep accumulations of snow on your roof — and winter weather predictions aren’t promising a thaw any time soon — you can purchase special roof rake tools designed to remove snow without damaging the shingles and other parts of the roof.
 For especially deep snow, however, it’s probably best to contact a roof snow removal company.

 What Winter Does to Your Windows

 Frosty windows adorn many a holiday greeting card, but they’re not something you want to see in real life.

 As Jennifer Noonan at Bob Vila explains, frost forms on windows when the air is moist inside the home and cold outside the home.
 The moisture inside is drawn to the window pane, and it solidifies as soon as outside temps dip below the dew point.

-When frost melts, it becomes liquid again, and this liquid needs somewhere to go — the window frame, the sill and down the wall.
+When the frost melts, it becomes liquid again, and this liquid needs somewhere to go — the window frame, the sill, and down the wall.
 Over time, this moisture can cause mold to grow.

 What Winter Does to Your Gutters